keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 ## Supported tile types

-THe following dashboard tile types are supported:
+The following dashboard tile types are supported:

 ### Data explorer tiles

-Data explorer tiles must only include a single query (i.e., one metric) and include up to one filter by and up to one split by clause.
+Data explorer tiles must only include a single query (i.e., one metric) and include up to one *filter by* and up to one *split by* clause.
 Metric selectors provided via the code tab are currently not supported.

 ### Custom chart tiles

 Each custom chart tile may only contain a single series.
-Furthermore, the series may only contain zero or one dimensions and optionally a single filter.
-Only filter
+Furthermore, the series may only contain zero or one *dimensions* and optionally a single *filter*.

 ### Problems tiles